Age won't determine when I retire, says Messi

 “If I feel good, I will try to continue competing because it’s what I like and what I know how to do.”

-Asked whether he had started to think about what he does next, the record eight-times Ballon D'Or winner had no straight answer.
+Asked whether he has started to think about what he will do next, the record eight-time Ballon d’Or winner had no straight answer.

 “I haven’t thought about it yet.
 For now, I try to enjoy each day, each moment, without thinking about the future.
 I don’t have anything clear yet,” Messi said.